This recap has been a long time coming.

 But I digress.

-"Just play Gladius"
+"Just play Gladius."

 So, I stewed on it in the car ride home.
-I was missing a Ballistus, the unit of ICC, a third unit of Terminators and Azrael.
+I was missing a Ballistus, the unit of ICC, a third unit of Terminators, and Azrael.

-As a result, I sweat it out and broke my rule of "box to table", and this is what I ended up putting on the table – again, with an 11th hour intervention from Tim to remove the Judiciar and pick up a unit of scouts.
+So I sweat it out, broke my rule of "box to table", and this is what I ended up putting on the table.

 Azrael (115pts) - Warlord